Course DescriptionThis is a 4-hour class covering Utah CCW safe firearm handling and current Utah law pertaining to CCW holders.

-Alabama, Alaska, Arizona, Arkansas, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+Alabama, Alaska, Arizona, Arkansas, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

-And if you are a Utah resident you can add six more states to that list.
+And if you are a Utah resident you can add seven more states to that list.

 Price : $179.00

 Includes : Fingerprinting, Passport Photo and submitting all required paperwork to Utah BCI.
 (Including Utah Non-Resident $63.25 fee)

 Check the current course listings to find when this course is being offered by clicking here

 Who Is Eligible

 *Minimum requirements for application for a concealed firearms permit in Utah are:

 - Applicant must be at least 21 years of age (there is a Provisional Permit with a minimum age of 18)

 - Proof of good character...whereas the applicant;